stefaandesmet2003/nrf51/README.md

 the pcb has solder pads for GND,VCC,DIO,CLK,Tx & RX, everything you need to connect the ST-LINK programmer (debugger), and a serial-to-USB converter for simple printf debug output

-to add : my failed experiment to retrieve the original firmware based on a published hack.
+/readout/* : info concerning the readout of the read-protected original firmware & how I eventually got the original firmware back working on the device